 Gerolsteiner sparkling water from Germany is particularly high in magnesium.

-A one-liter bottle contains 348 mg, roughly the United States RDA (Recommended Dietary Allowance).
+A one-liter bottle contains 108 mg, roughly 25% of the United States RDA (Recommended Dietary Allowance).

 You can compare the magnesium content of hundreds of brands of mineral water using this mineral water calculator.